Public

 Post what you've learned about this topic and how you intend to apply it.
 Feel free to post questions and comments too.

-The accommodation process is how students with disabilities get the support they need to access education equally.
+I learned that the accommodation process is about working with the disability services office to make sure students with disabilities get the support they need to have equal access in class.

 Sign In to comment